Trump cancels London visit over 'bad' embassy deal

 "In the end, we realized that the goal of a modern, secure and environmentally sustainable embassy could best be met by constructing a new facility."

 Ground was broken at the new site, in Nine Elms, in November 2013.
+Philadelphia-based architects KieranTimberlake won the tender to design the new building, according to the US embassy website.

-The existing complex in Grosvenor Square has been sold to Qatar's sovereign wealth fund, which will turn convert it into a hotel.
+The existing complex in Grosvenor Square has been sold to Qatar's sovereign wealth fund, which will convert it into a hotel.

 UK officials, based in London, said they were initially told to plan for a visit from Trump to the UK at the end of February.
 But word came from Washington in recent days that the trip was likely off.